brianspiering/awesome-dl4nlp/README.md

 ----
 1. [Deep or shallow, NLP is breaking out](http://dl.acm.org/citation.cfm?id=2874915) General overview of how Deep Learning is impacting NLP
-2. [Distributed Representations of Words and Phrases and their Compositionality](https://papers.nips.cc/paper/5021-distributed-representations-of-words-and-phrases-and-their-compositionality.pdf) The orginal word2vec paper
+2. [Distributed Representations of Words and Phrases and their Compositionality](https://papers.nips.cc/paper/5021-distributed-representations-of-words-and-phrases-and-their-compositionality.pdf) The original word2vec paper

 Tutorials
 ----